-Robyn is a mediator, facilitator and conflict management consultant.
-She has worked and studied internationally and holds the degrees of B.Com, LLB, LLM and PhD.
-She has presented seminars and workshops, chaired many conferences, and published articles and a book on conflict management.
-Her doctoral research was in the field of conflict management and dispute resolution.
-Robyn lectured in business law at the University of KwaZulu-Natal, South Africa for over 10 years, where she also held positions as Professor, Academic Registrar and Director of the Law School.
+Dr. Robyn Jacobson is a mediator, facilitator and conflict management consultant.
+She has worked and studied internationally and holds the degrees of B.Com, LLB, LLM and a PhD.
+Her doctoral research was in the field of conflict management and dispute resolution and she has presented seminars and workshops on this topic, chaired many conferences, and published articles and a book on conflict management.
+Robyn lectured on business law at the University of KwaZulu-Natal, South Africa for over 10 years, where she also held positions as Professor, Academic Registrar and Director of the Law School.

 Robyn conducts mediations, conflict assessments and facilitations, systems design and conferences with a focus on restorative interventions in the workplace.
 She also offers courses, seminars and training in conflict management and dispute resolution.